dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 1 Dynamic variables are also sometimes called special variables for reasons you’ll see later in this chapter.
 It’s important to be aware of this synonym, as some folks (and Lisp implementations) use one term while others use the other.

 2 Early Lisps tended to use dynamic variables for local variables, at least when interpreted.
 Elisp, the Lisp dialect used in Emacs, is a bit of a throwback in this respect, continuing to support only dynamic variables.
-Other languages have recapitulated this transition from dynamic to lexical variables—Perl’s local variables, for instance, are dynamic while its my variables, introduced in Perl 5, are lexical.
+Other languages have recapitulated this transition from dynamic to lexical variables — Perl’s local variables, for instance, are dynamic while its my variables, introduced in Perl 5, are lexical.
 Python never had true dynamic variables but only introduced true lexical scoping in version 2.2.
 (Python’s lexical variables are still somewhat limited compared to Lisp’s because of the conflation of assignment and binding in the language’s syntax.)

 ### 6.1 Variable Basics

 As in other languages, in Common Lisp variables are named places that can hold a value.
 However, in Common Lisp, variables aren't typed the way they are in languages such as Java or C++.
 That is, you don't need to declare the type of object that each variable can hold.
 Instead, a variable can hold values of any type and the values carry type information that can be used to check types at runtime.
 Thus, Common Lisp is dynamically typed -- type errors are detected dynamically.
 For instance, if you pass something other than a number to the + function, Common Lisp will signal a type error.
 On the other hand, Common Lisp is a strongly typed language in the sense that all type errors will be detected -- there's no way to treat an object as an instance of a class that it's not.
 3

-1-2『这里又见「动态语言」的概念，做一张术语卡片。』——已完成
+1-2『这里又见「动态语言」的概念，做一张术语卡片。』 —  — 已完成

 All values in Common Lisp are, conceptually at least, references to objects.
 4 Consequently, assigning a variable a new value changes what object the variable refers to but has no effect on the previously referenced object.
 However, if a variable holds a reference to a mutable object, you can use that reference to modify the object, and the modification will be visible to any code that has a reference to the same object.